mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 And so I think it's always, when we are in this situation, we feel like, Oh, this is now so important, right.
 This is such a defining moment for my life.
 But actually we can always change.
 I mean, even if you don't have a computer.
-Science degree or no university degree, you can actually really change.
-And it's, it's a lot about imposter syndrome.
+Science degree or no university degree, you can actually really change and it's, it's a lot about imposter syndrome.
-Also, maybe getting over, you know, yourself and you know, your, your feelings or your thoughts in your head that tell you you're not good at that, or because you don't know it.
+Also, maybe getting over,  yourself and your feelings or the thoughts in your head that tell you you're not good enough, or because you don't know it.
 Right.
 You don't know it.
 And I started my business.
 My first intention was I have to do an MBA, right.
 To be prepared.
 Let's do an MBA because somehow, you know, this gives you some security that you know what